Negative and positive rights: When negative and positive rights conflict

 Nineteenth-century philosopher Frédéric Bastiat summarized the conflict between these negative and positive rights by saying:

-Jan Narveson, shows that the argument that there is no distinction between negative and positive rights on the ground that negative rights require police and courts as their enforcement is "mistaken."
+Jan Narveson argues that the claim suggesting there is no distinction between negative and positive rights because negative rights require police and courts for enforcement is "mistaken."
 He says that the question between what one has a right to do and if anybody enforces it, are separate issues.
 If rights are only negative, then it means that no one has a duty to enforce them, however, individuals have a right to use any non-forcible means to gain the cooperation of others in protecting those rights.
 He says "the distinction between negative and positive is quite robust."
 Libertarians hold that positive rights, which would include a right to be protected, do not exist until they are created by a contract.
 However, those with this view do not mean that police, for example, are not obligated to protect the rights of citizens.
 Since they contract with their employers to defend citizens from violence, then they have created that obligation to their employer.
 A negative right to life may allow an individual to defend his life from others trying to kill him, or obtain voluntary assistance from others to defend his life.

-Other advocates of the view that there is a distinction between negative and positive rights, argue that the presence of a police force or army is not due to any positive right to these services that citizens claim, but rather because they are natural monopolies or public goods.
+Other advocates of the view that there is a distinction between negative and positive rights argue that the presence of a police force or army is not due to any positive right to these services that citizens claim, but rather because they are natural monopolies or public goods.
 These are features of any human society that arise naturally, even while adhering to the concept of negative rights only.
 Robert Nozick discusses this idea at length in his book Anarchy, State, and Utopia.

+The Soviet Union criticized the Universal Declaration of Human Rights according to Marxism–Leninism for prioritizing negative rights over positive rights.

 In medicine

 In the field of medicine, positive rights of patients often conflict with negative rights of physicians.
 In controversial areas such as abortion and assisted suicide, medical professionals may not wish to offer certain services for moral or philosophical reasons.
 If enough practitioners opt out as a result of conscience, a right granted by the conscience clause statutes in many jurisdictions (see Conscientious objection to abortion and Conscience clause in medicine in the United States), patients may not have any means of having their own positive rights fulfilled.
 This was the case of Janet Murdock, a Montana woman who could not find any physician to assist her suicide in 2009.
 This controversy over positive and negative rights in medicine has seen an ongoing public debate between conservative ethicist Wesley J. Smith and bioethicist Jacob M. Appel.
 In discussing Baxter v.
 Montana, Appel has written:

-Smith replies that this is "taking the duty to die and transforming it into a duty to kill", which he argues "reflects a profound misunderstanding of the government’s role".
+Smith replies that this is "taking the duty to die and transforming it into a duty to kill", which he argues "reflects a profound misunderstanding of the government's role".